Relativistic Non-Hermitian Quantum Mechanics

-The kernel $L$ has a range set by the non-hermiticity parameter $m_2$; an explicit formula will be given elsewhere \cite{us}.
-That the transformation eq (\ref{eq:non-local}) is non-local shows clearly that Model 8 and the Dirac pair model have different physics: if we coupled them to the same gauge or scalar field we would get different outcomes.
-This argument, together with the broken parity and time-reversal symmetry and the prospect of massless oscillations all clearly reveal the trans-Dirac character of Model 8.
+The kernel $L$ has a range set by the non-hermiticity parameter $m_2$.
+That the transformation eq (\ref{eq:non-local}) is non-local shows clearly that Model 8 and the Dirac pair model have different physics: if coupled to the same gauge or scalar field they would yield different outcomes (indeed, it is most relevant to consider $L$ in the context of an interacting theory).
+However Model 8 also breaks ${\cal P}$ and ${\cal T}$ individually (but respects ${\cal PT}$ by design); see \cite{thesis} for details.